vaadin-component-factory/vcf-autocomplete/README.md

 To contribute to the component, please read [the guideline](https://github.com/vaadin/vaadin-core/blob/master/CONTRIBUTING.md) first.

-## Vaadin Prime
+## Sponsored Development

-This component is available in the Vaadin Prime subscription.
-It is still open source, but you need to have a valid CVAL license in order to use it.
-Read more at: https://vaadin.com/pricing
+Major pieces of development of this add-on has been sponsored by multiple customers of Vaadin.
+Read more about Expert on Demand at: Support and Pricing: https://vaadin.com/pricing

 ## License